 Our team are professional, emotionally mature and business-focussed: we work hard and keep our promises.

-* a pet hate of body corporates is the 'extra charges' page of the body corporate management contract.
-If you've been charged extra by your body corporate manager for an email, a phone call, an envelope, portal access and so on, perhaps you too will appreciate a fixed price per lot per annum for standard services.
+* a pet hate of body corporates is the 'extras' section on the manager's invoices.
+If you've been charged extra for an email, a phone call, an envelope, an insurance claim, software, portal access and so on, perhaps you too will appreciate a fixed price.